tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions
 * Implement Failover Groups for Azure SQL Database:
-  * Create a Failover Group between two Azure SQL databases located in different Azure regions (Germany West central and Sweden Central).
+  * Create a Failover Group between two Azure SQL databases located in different Azure regions (North Europe and Sweden Central).
   * Configure automatic failover policies and test the failover mechanism to ensure seamless transition in case of a disaster.
 * Disaster Recovery for Azure Storage Account:
   * Set up and configure Azure Storage Account replication to another region using Geo-redundant storage (GRS) or Geo-zone-redundant storage (GZRS) to ensure data availability in case of regional outages.
   * Perform a failover test for the storage account to validate the disaster recovery setup.

-### Success Criteria
+### ✅ Success Criteria

 * You have successfully created and configured a Failover Group for Azure SQL Database, ensuring data is replicated and accessible across regions.
 * You have implemented disaster recovery for an Azure Storage Account using GRS or GZRS, protecting against regional outages.
 * You have conducted failover tests for both the Azure SQL Database and Azure Storage Account, demonstrating the effectiveness of your disaster recovery strategy.